 Alleged violations of the Student Code of Rights and Responsibilities (The Code) are reported to the Office of the Assistant Dean of Students by Residential Life staff members, USD Public Safety Officers, faculty, staff, and the San Diego Police Department.
 Any member of the University community may initiate a complaint against a student with the Department of Public Safety.
 If the circumstances surrounding the complaint indicate that a violation of The Code may have occurred, conduct allegations will be brought against the student.

 I was written up by an RA.
 What happens now?

 Incident reports are reviewed by the Assistant Dean of Students and/or the Director of Student Conduct.
 If he or she feels the report alleges misconduct then they may require the student to attend a conduct hearing.
-Students will know that they have formal allegations brought against them because they will receive a letter (delivered by their RA or mailed to the off-campus address on record) which will include a list of the alleged violations, date and location of the incident and instructions for completing a conduct hearing.
-Letters are typically delivered within 2-4 business days.
+Students will know that they have formal allegations brought against them because they will receive a letter which will include a list of the alleged violations, date and location of the incident and instructions for completing a conduct hearing.
+Letters are typically available within 2-4 business days.
 If it has been longer please feel free to contact the Office of the Assistant Dean of Students at 619-260-4590.

 What is an Administrative Hearing?

 During an Administrative Hearing students are invited to review and discuss information contained in their conduct file.
 They are encouraged to ask questions concerning all allegations against them.
 If the hearing officer determines that based on a preponderance of the information presented that The Code has been violated, the student will then receive sanctions.
 The goal of this process and any subsequent sanctions is for the student to reflect on their behavior and choices during the incident and consider what learning is available for the student as a result.

 I have to meet with the Peer Review or Critical Issues Board.
 What should I expect?